Alina Popa

-Alina Evelina Popa Molinari (born October 12, 1978) is a Romanian former professional female bodybuilder currently living in the United States.
+Alina Evelina Popa (born October 12, 1978) is a Romanian former professional female bodybuilder currently living in the United States.

 Early life and education

 Popa grew up Brăila, Romania.
 From the age of 12, she competed in track and field, initially to lose weight. n 1997, she graduated Lic Th Gh.
 Munteanu-Murgoci Brăila.
 She studied English, Romanian, majoring in the former with a teaching degree, and literature at the University of Galați, where she was part of the Galati University "Dănărea de Jos" Sports Club and graduated in 2002.
 She studied Culinary arts at the Auguste Escoffier School of Culinary Arts and graduated in 2015.

 Bodybuilding career

 Amateur

 At 18, Alina entered a gym in Brăila just to keep fit and lose some weight, but immediately fell in love with bodybuilding.
 In 1998, she began to read bodybuilding magazines.
 There was one female in the gym getting ready for the National Junior Championship and she felt admiration for her and wished she had her muscles.
 She kept on training for the next two years until one day she entered another gym in another town, where she was a student, and the trainer there saw her potential and suggested to her she should train to compete.

 In 1998, a gym owner suggested she compete in fitness.
 She started training to compete in fitness.
 However, immediately as she gained muscle, her trainer said they were too muscular for the division and that they should compete as a bodybuilder.
 Her role model was Lenda Murray.
 She competing for Romania till 2005, then in 2006 she moved to Switzerland and competed for Switzerland.
 In 2008, she received her IFBB pro card after winning the overall and heavyweight at the 2008 Worlds Santa Susanna.